SU_A_18

 [r] Yes.

 [r] Yes, refugee.
 So I said, “Yes.”
-He said, “Do you have clothes, kimonos – a karate kimono?”
-I said, “No, but I’m looking to buy one.”
-He said, “Do you have money?”
+He said: “Do you have clothes, Kimonos – A Karate -Kimono? ” I said: “No, But I’m looking to buy one. ” He said, “Do you have money?”
 I said, “Yes, I have money.”
-But we were running out of money.
-Our money was, not almost, but completely gone.
-In December, we didn’t have a penny in our pocket.
-That was also very difficult to contact my mother.
+But our money was almost gone.
+Our money was, not almost, but completely up.
+In December we had no cent in our pocket at all.
+That was also super difficult to contact my mother.
 That was super difficult.
-There was a volunteer, he bought me a kimono.
-Jos, he was a volunteer.
+There was a volunteer, He bought a kimono for me. [name], he was a volunteer.
 I am still grateful.
 I still have contact with him.
-He sometimes comes home, to visit, or I sometimes go to him.
+He sometimes comes to visit, or sometimes I go to him.
 That’s how I started my training.
-The first day, I put on my clothes, and my belt, a brown belt.
-I went to the training, there were girls and boys.
+The first day, I put on my clothes, And my belt, a brown belt.
+I went to training There were girls and boys.
 From Belgium, they were training.
 Then they saw me.
 Then I had long hair.
-I didn’t go to the hairdresser, I didn’t have any money.
+I didn’t go to the hairdresser, I had no money.
 I didn’t look like a normal boy.
 I had long hair, like Chinese hair.
-And little eyes, they thought I was from China.
+And small eyes, They thought I was from China.
 The first day I started training, I was still fit.
-When I started training, everyone was surprised!
+When I started training And everyone was surprised!
 What is that!
-There were boys and girls, big and small, I kicked a few times, boxed a few times, and they were surprised!
+There were small and big boys and girls, I kicked a few times have boxed a few times, And they were surprised!
 Really Jet Li or Jackie Chan.
-He is here!
-They also had to cry a little bit, my trainer was very happy.
-One training session, he said: “I’ve never seen such a karateka before.”
-Never seen such a little one kicking such a big boy on his cheeks, or on his head.
-So, my trainer, the first day, I have surprised my trainer.
-I have made my trainer happy.
+He’s here!
+They also had to cry a little bit, my trainer was super happy.
+One training, he said, “I’ve never seen such a karateka.”
+Never seen such a little one Such a big boy on his cheeks, or his head.
+So, my trainer, the first day, I surprised my trainer.
+I made my trainer satisfied.
 From my training.
 I showed him: I am a good karateka.
 I can train with you.
-But the first day, that wasn’t training, that was an exam for me, that was exactly an exam.
+But the first day, that was not training, that was an exam for me, That was exactly an exam.
 My trainer wanted to look at me.
 Are you good?
-Then I can go on, or not.
+Then I can continue or not.
 Then he decided that [name], perfect!
-Fantastic!
-Amazing!
-After two months, one day, he came to me “Hey [name], there is a competition: the Limburg Championship.”
-A championship is always a big game.
-Because that’s a championship.
-It’s not just a race, it’s a championship.
-There is a Limburg championship, and I didn’t know: What is Limburg?
-Limburg is a… I knew that the province mentions Limburg, but I didn’t know: how many villages there are in Limburg.
-How many villages are there in Limburg, I mean.
-So I said: Yes, sensei, I’m ready!
+Fantastic! amazing in English.
+After two months, one day, he came to me “Hey [name], there is a competition: Limburg championship. ” A championship is always a big competition.
+Because that is a championship.
+That’s not just a competition But championship.
+There is a Limburg championship, And I didn’t know: what is Limburg?
+Limburg is … I knew that the province mentions Limburg, but I didn’t know: how many villages are in Limburg.
+How many villages are in Limburg, I mean.
+So I said yes, Sensei, I’m ready!
 The competition was a few weeks later.
-So he said: Now you have to start training, I said: Okay.
-Every day I went from the centre to… We were in the woods, between the woods… Here is our center, around the center was all forest.
-That was not a good example.
-So I went every morning to the forest, jogging, pumping a little to get ready for the competition.
+So he said: now you have to start training, I said: okay.
+Every day I went from the center to … We were in the forest, between the forest … Here is our center, Around the center was completely forest.
+That is not a good example.
+So I went to the forest every morning , jogging, pumping a little to get ready for the competition.
 I wanted to achieve something.
-And when I was in the center, there were other guys, I always had competition with the guys to achieve something faster.
-Become a champion, go to school, get good points.
-It’s the same with us in Afghanistan, you always had to do your best, you always have to challenge your classmates, your friends.
-To achieve something good or better.
+And when I was in the center, there was other boys, I always had competition with the boys to achieve something faster.
+Becoming a champion, going to school, to get good points.
+It is true with us in Afghanistan, you always had to do your best, you always have to challenge your classmates, challenge your friends.
+To achieve something good or something better.
 So, then I decided that, now I’m going to achieve something.
-Before my friends do anything.
-So I started training and so, finally, I went to training, to the championship.
+Before my friends do something.
+So I started training and so, finally I went to the training, Went to the championship.
 To the Limburg Championship.
-I got two medals, one gold, the other bronze.
-That was very nice.
+I have achieved two medals, A gold, the other is bronze.
+That was very beautiful.
 Very good.
 My trainer was super happy.
-He was dancing.
-He gives training to people who want to just do sports, not competitions or anything.
-Just for health and all that.
-They have never participated in the Limburg championship.
-They didn’t have the level to participate in the Limburg Championship.
-And I was the only boy, the first boy of the club, who won the gold medal for my club, for Karate Ham.
+He was almost dancing.
+He gives training to people who just want to do sports, no competitions or something.
+Just for health and such.
+They have never participated in Limburg’s championship.
+They did not have the level to participate in Limburg championship.
+And I was the only boy, the first boy of the club, that I achieved gold medal for my club for Karate Ham.
 So they were super happy.
-When I came to the centre, I always find, in Afghanistan too, if I had good points, then from school, when I came home, I just sit like this, disappointed.
+When I came to the center, I always find, in Afghanistan too, If I had good points, then from school, When I came to home Then I’m just like that, disappointed.
 And my mother asks: Where is your report?
-Do you have any good points?
-I say no, I don’t have any good points.
+Do you have good points?
+I say no, I don’t have good points.
 Don’t talk to me.
-Just like that, I pretend to have bad points.
-My sister said: No problem [name], next time.
-I said: No, I don’t have a medal.
+Just so, I pretend that I had bad points.
+My sister then said: no problem [name], next time.
+I said: no, I don’t have a medal.

 [i] Have you never experienced discrimination?